PURPOSE OF THIS POLICY

 New EIT should be accessible upon acquisition or implementation to the greatest extent practicable.

 The Division of Information Technology will offer training and educational resources to University community members, including faculty, web developers and personnel involved with course delivery to ensure accessibility of electronic information.

 Promoting Awareness of Accessibility

-The Subcommittee, ADA/Section 504 Coordinator, Resources for Disabled Students, Division of External Relations, Division of Information Technology, Assistive Technology Resource Center, and other departments and offices as appropriate will collaborate to promote awareness of accessibility of EIT.
+The Subcommittee, ADA/Section 504 Coordinator, Student Disability Center, Division of External Relations, Division of Information Technology, Assistive Technology Resource Center, and other departments and offices as appropriate will collaborate to promote awareness of accessibility of EIT.
 The University will provide the Accessibility Website to the University community with resources and links to sources detailing how to provide electronic information in accessible formats.

 Responsibility for Accessibility of Electronic information and Technologies

 Those responsible for the creation of information that is shared through EIT will be responsible for making its content accessible with guidance from the Subcommittee and the Assistive Technologies Resource Center.
 Upon specific request to make a legacy University web page that is not new or redesigned accessible to individuals with disabilities, the page must be made accessible, or an equally effective alternative provided, within the shortest amount of time that is reasonably practicable after receiving the request.
 Any such request that cannot be accommodated within three business days must be referred to the ADA/Section 504 Coordinator for review.

 Archived web pages do not have to be converted to the WCAG standard unless specifically requested by an individual with a disability or when the web page is redesigned.
 However, unless it is not reasonably practicable, all legacy University web pages shall, within one year after the effective date of this policy, contain a clear statement (or link to a statement) affirming the University’s commitment to this policy and providing a method to report barriers and/or to receive an alternative equally effective accessible format.